Zeugwerk/zkdoc-action/README.md

 * `password`: Password of a Zeugwerk Useraccount (Required)

-* `filepath`: Path to on or more plcproj files, relative to the working directory.
+* `filepath`: Path to one or more plcproj files, relative to the working directory.
 Alternatively for applications that are developed with the
 *Zeugwerk Development Kit*, which contain a `.Zeugwerk/config.json` file, the folder of the application can be used.
 In the later case, usually `filepath=.` (Required)